apache/incubator-kie-kogito-examples/serverless-workflow-greeting-springboot/README.md

 which to greet them in
 (see details in the [Submit a request](#Submit-a-request) section).

-The workflow starts with a SWICH state, which is like a gateway.
+The workflow starts with a SWITCH state, which is like a gateway.
 The switch state decides which language to greet the person in based on the workflow input "language" parameter.
 Depending on the language the workflow then injects the language-based greeting via RELAY states.
 Relay states are just "pass" states which do not execute any functions and only have the ability